LoganCorey/Filament-AI-Backend/README.md

 | updated_at    | string        |

 As you can see there is some extra data being tracked with these tables that is currently not in use.
 The reason for this is so that in the future if we wish to extend this app to be user specific or gain insights on whose using the app we can easily make those additions.

+## Features

+### Error Handling
+All error handling gets resolved through a global error handler middleware and an AppError class which can be customized to display either an error message and status code or an error with all developer required information to resolve the error.
+I use the first scenario (lots of information in development) and the second scenario (message and status code) in production.
+The reason this distinction between production and development was made due to the fact that it's a bad idea to reveal the internal workings of the app due to bad actors possibly being able to take that extra knowledge and cause some damage before you can fix the issue.
+Additionaly this global error handling mechanism makes it easy to not only resolve errors and display and appropriate message but it also lets error handling code not pollute the api end point making the code easier to work with in the long run.

+### Authentication
+Authentication was done using a jwt and bcrypt.
+Once a user signs in the ORM will encrypt the password and store it in the database.
+I have create controller functions to protect routes based off of if the user is signed in and if the user is an admin.
+This is easily added to routes by adding the middleware I create for both and can be extended based off of the admin flag in the database.

+### Functionality
+At a base level the api can do all the major requirements however I have made every endpoint capable of the CRUD operations

 ## Testing
 This project was tested using mocha and chai.
 ALl of the major API end points are tested however more tests can be added for the user route and weird inputs that a user may enter.
 In order to execute the tests run the following command: